Where the Slavic language family is concerned, Russian may be considered the mother of them all.

-Thus, far from being confined to regional, national and international news from the Amercan point of view, you can discover a Russian vision of information while improving your conjugation, your grammar or your vocabulary.
+Thus, far from being confined to regional, national and international news from the American point of view, you can discover the Russian version of information while improving your conjugation, your grammar or your vocabulary.

-The pronunciation is not harmed since the listening will allow the ear to become familiar with the intonations, the accents and Russian idiomatic expressions.
+Your pronunciation will not suffer from this adjustment to your routine; on the contrary: listening will allow the ear to become familiar with the intonations, the accents and Russian idiomatic expressions.

 Here we widen a little more the field of possibilities of the Russian learner with the Russian state television group VGTRK.
 On the menu is more than 7 Russian TV channels that are available including:

-With these different channels you’ll get a broad range of subjects and tones: this is important if you want to vary your vocabulary and become fluent in Russian, or grow to an advanced level.
+With these different channels, you’ll get a broad range of subjects and accents: this is important if you want to vary your vocabulary and become fluent in Russian or progress to an advanced level.

-As private channels require, no live broadcast, such as streaming, are available on the site.
+As private channels require no live broadcast, streaming is available on the site.
 On the other hand, for the less eager of you, programs are available in replay to improve your level of Russian.

 It is possible to find Russian programs podcasts if you can’t follow the direct news.

 So, if you want to speak Russian but don’t wish to take a Russian language course, you’ve got several choices.
-If you’ve just started to learn the Russian language, then start with short youtube videos that will teach you about the Cyrillic Russian alphabet, words and phrases, Russian grammar, in a progressive method.
+If you’ve just started to learn the Russian language, then start with short YouTube videos that will teach you about the Cyrillic Russian alphabet, words and phrases, and Russian grammar, all in a progressive manner.
 Only then should you turn to movies to improve your Russian pronunciation.

-Once you’ve passed basic Russian and gotten to an intermediate level, try out news channels, to learn about Russia and improve
+Once you’ve passed basic Russian and gotten to an intermediate level, try out news channels to learn about Russia while improving your listening skills.

 You could also find lessons on Superprof!
 We have thousands of Russian tutors across the UK.
 Find Russian course London wide, in Cardiff or around Birmingham.